yingjiahao14/yingjiahao14.github.io/index.md

 ## News

+- **[Apr.
+2025]** Our papaer "Revisiting LLM Evaluation through Mechanism Interpretability: A New Metric and Model Utility Law" is published.
+- **[Jan.
+2025]** One paper is accepted to NAACL Findings.
 - **[Oct.
 2024]** One paper is accepted to NeurIPS 2024 Dataset & Benchmark Track.
 - **[Oct.
 2024]** Two papers are accepted to EMNLP 2024 Findings.
 - **[Jun.
 2024]** Two papers are accepted to ACL 2024 (One Main conference and one Findings).